nicolelcarvalho/Bamazon/README.md

 1. `node bamazonCustomer`

-  	* All products available for sale will be displayed in a table along with their Product ID# and price
+  	* All products available for sale will be displayed in a table along with their product ID# and price
-  	* As the customer, you have the ability to purchase a product by the Product ID#
+  	* As the customer, you have the ability to purchase a product by the product ID#
-  	* The customer inputs the Product ID# and number of units they would like to buy
+  	* The customer inputs the product ID# and number of units they would like to buy
   	* Then, a receipt prints to the console that totals the customer's purchase

 	![customerdemo](assets/images/customerdemo.gif)